telerik/blazor-docs/upgrade/rendering-changes/list.md

 # List of Telerik UI for Blazor Versions with Rendering Changes

-As the Telerik UI for Blazor matures we will continuously optimize the rendering and the usage of CSS classes.
-The rendering changes will affect the styling of the components if the business application overrode the built-in CSS rules.
-This article will track the version where such changes are introduced.
+As the Telerik UI for Blazor matures we will continuously optimize the HTML rendering and the usage of CSS classes.
+The rendering changes only affect the styling of the components if the application [overrides the built-in CSS styles]({%slug themes-override%}) or uses an outdated [custom theme]({%slug themes-custom%}).
+This article tracks the product versions with rendering changes.

 * [5.2.0]({%slug changes-in-5-2-0%})
 * [4.6.0]({%slug changes-in-4-6-0%})